hyperion-project/hyperion.ng/docs/docs/en/api/Ui.md

 **Optional**
   * Add `"minimum" : 5` to force a minimum value in case it shouldn't be lower
   * Add `"maximum" : 9` to force a maximum value in case it shouldn't be higher
   * Add `"step" : 2,` to define a alternate stepping of value.
 If not given, defaults to `1`.
-This doesn't prevent values which are "outside" of the step, it's more a helper if you use up/down keys and hugher or smaller steps are wanted.
+This doesn't prevent values which are "outside" of the step, it's more a helper if you use up/down keys and higher or smaller steps are wanted.

 ### Number